sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

     select_default_parameters_lev()
     doTrial_lev()

-we’ll look at each function in detail shortly.
+we’ll look at each function in detail in the next section.
 Briefly, the ``initialize_`` function is used to set some general parameters and options for our experiment; the ``select_default_parameters_`` function lists all the widgets (text fields and choosers) of our experiment and their default values; finally, the ``doTrial_`` function contains the code that generates the sounds and plays them during the experiment.

 Anatomy of a ``pychoacoustics`` experiment file
 -----------------------------------------------